KevinSpigel/ecommerceBackEnd/README.md

 - User Role Management: Administrators or authorized users can change the roles of other users, granting or revoking certain privileges.
 - Integration with Mailing Service: The project integrates a mailing service to handle password restoration and send notifications for successful purchases.
 Users can restore their password via email and receive email notifications when a purchase is completed.
 - Integration with SMS Service: In addition to email notifications, the project also integrates an SMS service to provide notifications for successful purchases.
 Users will receive an SMS message to their registered phone number when a purchase is completed.
+- Data persistence: The project supports two types of data persistence depending on the value set in the environment variables file.
+It can utilize MongoDB, a NoSQL database, or the FileSystem for storing data.

 ## Prerequisites